eyanoapp/opensigl/docs/en/stock-management/movement.exit.md

 # Stock Exit

-Any movement of stock out of a depot is a stock "exit" in BHIMA.
+Any movement of stock out of a depot is a stock "exit" in OpenSIGL.
 Stock exits can happen from any depot, including the stock and dispensing pharmacies.

  - **Movements of stock out of the stock pharmacies or depots** fall into the